square/react-square-payment-form/docs/paymentform.md

 * **CVV**: any three non-consecutive numbers
 * **Expiration Date**: any month and year in the future
 * **Postal Code**: 94103

-## 8. Using the form in production

-If you are ready to use the payment form in production, you will need to do the following:
-1. Remove the `sandbox` flag from the props
-2. Replace your sandbox application ID with your production application ID
-3. Replace your sandbox location ID with your production location ID